Mihalis Filopoulos: Aftermath

 In the wake of Filopoulos' death, all team sport events in Greece were suspended from March 29 to April 12.
 Although people were always generally negative towards supporters' clubs, this was considered as the last straw.
 It was the first time something of this scale (over 500 people) and with such grave consequences had ever happened and calls for immediate investigation on clubs "private armies" were heard.
 Subsequently, the ministry of Sports, did indeed close all clubs and only allowed the reopening of some after rigorous id and background checks of its members.
 They also vowed to install surveillance cameras to all stadiums and enforce even harsher penalties.

 Later developments

 On 6 December 2007, it became known that legal discrepancies in the way suspects were examined by the police, rendered their statements invalid, even though some had confessed.
 This resulted in the case of manslaughter being put in the archives and legal proceedings to be filed only for minor charges.
 Two days later, after an amateur football match at Lykovrysi between the home team and Pangrati, 20 persons wearing hoods, attacked with crowbars and clubs 3 players of the away team, among them Nikos Stylianesis, who was one of those charged but later released for Filopoulos murder.
+On 7 June 2023, one of the attackers, Vasilis Roubetis, known by his nickname "Rambo", was shot to death by 2 unknown men close to his home in Korydallos along with another person.